 On the bottom layer of the box is the electrical set up.

-This leisure battery can also be charged from the mains, which means it can be fully loaded every time you load it for a trip.
+This leisure battery can also be charged from the mains, which means it can be fully charged before each trip.

-On the top layer of the box and fed from the gas bottle which is fitted on the bottom layer.
+The two burner cooker, water bottle shower module, and the solar controller are on the top layer of the box.
+These are fed from the gas bottle, which is fitted on the bottom layer.

 The box is charged via a solar panel which has been mounted onto the roof rack.

-With two cushions on the top the box it also makes a great seat next to the stove.
-This box simply plugs into a solar panel which has been mounted onto the roof rack.
+With two cushions on the top the box, it also makes a great seat next to the stove!
+This box simply plugs into a solar panel that’s been mounted onto the roof rack.